 2. Quick Start#

-• Preparing the dataset
+• Preparing the dataset and defining the task

-• Designing the network
+• Designing the architecture of the neural network

-• Train, validation and testing routines
+• Implementing the training and testing routines

-0. Packages#
+0. Preparation#

 # importing the necessary packages/libraries